brandon-lewis/CodeMash2023-PixelDash/README.md

 You will also want to download the PixelDash.ttf font file for UI work later in the workshop.

 ## 3) Grab the Slides!
 This is a lengthy workshop with detailed step-by-step slides identifying what we're doing at each step and why.
+Be warned; the slides are chonky!